stevemurr/soxy/README.md

 # Installation

-For development you will need Go
+For development you will need Go, SOX and (audiowaveform)[https://github.com/bbc/audiowaveform]

 # Usage